temporalio/maru/README.md

 of deploying a new Azure Kubernetes Cluster, the Temporal server, and the bench from scratch.
 This way, you can easily experiment with running different sizes of Kubernetes clusters.

-## Start a Basic Test using an Input File
+## Start a basic test using an input file

 Once the bench worker and target workflows are running, you can start a quick test with the following command